deanbaltiansky/ab-testing-managerial-dominance/README.md

 # ab-testing-managerial-dominance
-A/B test analyzing how relational expectations influence leaders’ likelihood of choosing a more dominant communication option.
+A/B test examining how relational expectations shape leaders’ communication choices

 # Overview

-This repository contains the experimental design and analysis for a randomized A/B test examining how expected relationship impact of dominance (positive vs. negative) influences leaders' choice of a dominant communication option.
-This study is part a broader project on the unique role of relationship expectancies in how managers' competitive worldview impacts their dominant behavior at work.
-Here, I show that relationship expectancies not only explain the effect correlationally, but also lead to more dominant behavior experimentally.
+This repository contains the design and analysis of a randomized A/B experiment testing whether leaders’ expectations about relationship consequences influence their likelihood of choosing a more dominant communication style.

+Participants were randomly assigned to reflect on either the positive or negative relationship impact of a dominant message before making a real communication choice.
+The analysis shows that framing dominance as relationally beneficial—rather than harmful—causally increases leaders’ willingness to use dominant communication, even when financial incentives are held constant.

+The repo demonstrates a clean, industry-relevant A/B testing workflow with a binary behavioral outcome, grounded in realistic managerial decision-making.

 # Experimental design

 Online participants (N = 492) were instructed to act as managers in a mid-sized company.
-They were told they needed to assign a challenging task to an employee—another participant on the platform—whose performance would determine the manager’s bonus (up to $1 in addition to a base pay of $1.60).
-Importantly, the manager had power over the employee in that they determined their bonus (up to $1 as well).
+They were told to assign a challenging task to an employee (another participant on the platform) whose performance affected both parties’ bonuses.

-Before choosing how to communicate about the task, participants were randomly assigned to one of two conditions:
+Before choosing how to communicate about the task, managers were randomly assigned to one of two conditions:

   1. Positive Relationship Impact Condition: Participants reflected on how the employee might react **positively** to a dominant message.
   2. Negative Relationship Impact Condition: Participants reflected on how the employee might react **negatively** to a dominant message.